sensebox/docs.sensebox.de/_posts/2020-04-08-blockly-lora.md

 This example uses a temperature sensor that has measured values from -18 degrees Celsius and outputs the temperature with an accuracy of 0.0013 degrees Celsius.

 __TTN__:
-In the TTN Console two different values are now coming from the senseBox.
+In the TTN console, two different values are now coming from the senseBox.
 These values must now be decoded back from bytes to the original values using a decoder.
 You can define the decoder under Payloads:

 {% include image.html image=page.image13 %}